 “Good Life,” simply, was Kanye at his happiest.
 Alongside the effervescent and on-form T-Pain, it remains one of Ye’s most uplifting tunes.
 And props to T-Pain for shouting out his affectionate Grandma.

 21. “All of the Lights”

-Another triumphant banger from Kanye.
+Another triumphant banger from the pantheon of the best Kanye West songs.
 That full orchestra arrangement, those drums?!
 Truly a team effort, The-Dream wrote the hook, and Rihanna, Fergie, Alicia Keys, La Roux and Elton John (?!) lent their vocals to the track.